-I know, medication has the big benefit of being actually proved to work.
-But hey I also know I’m not the only one that thinks that medication shouldn’t the only way to deal with sleep issues.
+Obviously, discuss any choices about medication with your doctor, but some people would just like to use more natural alternatives.
+I know I’m not the only one that thinks that medication shouldn’t the only way to deal with sleep issues.
 I don’t personally like medicating myself unless it’s really needed.

-So yeah, even though weighted blankets provide a “kind of subjective” healing, studies have been conducted where it shows that they can actually help most people2.
+So yeah, even though weighted blankets provide a “kind of subjective” healing, studies have been conducted where it shows that they can actually help most people.

-It has been shown that comfort rooms are a great way of improving focus in patients in psychiatric units3 where serious studies have been conducted.
-And some occupational therapists have included weighted blankets in kids who don’t behave well in the classroom with good results.
+It has been shown that comfort rooms are a great way of improving focus in patients in psychiatric units where serious studies have been conducted.
+And some occupational therapists have included weighted blankets in therapy for kids who don’t behave well in the classroom with good results.

-Another study actually showed that another form of deep touch pressure therapy, weighted vests, could improve in-seat behavior and task completion speed in ADHD students4.
+Another study actually showed that another form of deep touch pressure therapy, weighted vests, could improve in-seat behavior and task completion speed in ADHD students.